 Nevada takes casino cheating very seriously.
 Even if it is your first time being arrested for cheating in a casino, you can be facing up to 6 years in prison and up to $10,000 in fines.
 Although a second cheating offense will still be punished by a maximum of 6 years in prison and up to $10,000 in fines, a second offense cannot be suspended or served on probation.

 Casino cheating is serious.
 If you are arrested for cheating, please call us immediately at 702-405-0001.
 We have helped others in the past, let us help you.
-We are available 24/7, and our consultations are always free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.